OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 2. by slicer
 3. through filter pane
 4. to the calculated measure
-	1. This is done using [`CALCULATE`](https://learn.microsoft.com/en-us/dax/calculate-function-dax/) and [`FILTER`](https://learn.microsoft.com/en-us/dax/filter-function-dax/) DAX functions, as explained in [this](https://learn.microsoft.com/en-us/training/modules/dax-power-bi-modify-filter/2-modify-filter-context) Microsoft source, which is referenced later in the [[#Filter Context Functions|Filter Context Functions]] section.
+	1. This is done using [`CALCULATE`](https://learn.microsoft.com/en-us/dax/calculate-function-dax/) and [`FILTER`](https://learn.microsoft.com/en-us/dax/filter-function-dax/) DAX functions, as explained in [this](https://learn.microsoft.com/en-us/training/modules/dax-power-bi-modify-filter/2-modify-filter-context) Microsoft source, which is referenced later in the [Filter Context Functions](#Filter%20Context%20Functions) section.

 > “Filter context applies on top of other contexts, such as row context or query context.”